BABY-LED WEANING: DON'T CALL IT A COMEBACK; IT'S BEEN HERE FOR YEARS!

 WHEN DO YOU START BABY-LED WEANING?

-Most babies are ready to begin around 6 months of age as this is when we typically see the signs of readiness.
-There’s no need to rush into starting solids until your baby is showing the readiness signs!
+Most babies are ready to begin around 6 months of age, as this is when we typically see the signs of readiness.
+There’s no need to rush into starting solids until your baby shows readiness signs!
 This ensures safety and helps set your baby (and you) up for success.

 Here are a couple of the signs that indicate your baby is ready: